alphagov/rp-onboarding-tech-docs/source/pages/matching/matchingserviceadapter.rst

 The MSA handles complex matching requirements.
 We recommend that you use the MSA.
 If you do not want to use the MSA, `contact the GOV.UK Verify team <mailto:idasupport+onboarding@digital.cabinet-office.gov.uk>`_ to discuss your alternatives.

+Please note that if you are using an older version of the MSA you will need to update to use the latest version as soon as possible.

 You need to host the MSA so the GOV.UK Verify Hub can make requests to it.

 **Prerequisites**